 Figuring out your brand can be daunting.
 It can be scary to look at your business – and I mean REALLY look at it.
-If you're not sure if you're heading down the right road, there are some universal branding truths that will help steer you in the right direction.
+If you're not sure if you're heading down the right road, some universal branding truths will help steer you in the right direction.
 Don't worry, Branding & Beyond's got you!

 Branding Truth 1